-At Dentistry at Pelham Pointe we make every effort to provide you with the finest care and the most convenient financial options.
-To accomplish this we work hand-in-hand with you to maximize your insurance reimbursement for covered procedures.
+At Dentistry at Pelham Pointe, we will work with you to maximize your insurance reimbursement for covered procedures.

 Why is your name not on my list of Preferred Providers?